-On May 6, the following day, the Council -- the Council visited the proposed site of the Carriger facility.
-And today, on May 21st, Council is holding its regularly scheduled monthly meeting, where it will consider staff's request on Council action that I will explain in more detail on the next slide.

-Depending on the Council's deliberation and decision, staff may begin drafting documents to support a future Council recommendation on approval or denial of the project following today's meeting.

-On June 4th, the chair, a subset of the Council, or the entire Council is tentatively scheduled to meet with the Yakama Nation Council to hold formal consultation regarding the Carriger project.
-This will be a closed meeting to allow the Yakama Nation Council to discuss confidential tribal information on traditional cultural properties.
-At this time, the date and time of this consultation has not been confirmed, but staff anticipate a confirmation in the near future.
+1 On May 6, the following day, the Council -- the Council visited the proposed site of the Carriger 2 3 facility.
+And today, on May 21st, Council is holding its regularly scheduled monthly meeting, where it 4 5 will consider staff's request on Council action that I will explain in more detail on the next slide.
+6 Depending on the Council's deliberation and 7 decision, staff may begin drafting documents to 8 9 support a future Council recommendation on approval 10 or denial of the project following today's meeting.
+11 On June 4th, the chair, a subset of the Council, or the entire Council is tentatively scheduled to 12 13 meet with the Yakama Nation Council to hold formal 14 consultation regarding the Carriger project.
+This will be a closed meeting to allow the Yakama Nation 15 Council to discuss confidential tribal information on 16 17 traditional cultural properties.
+At this time, the date and time of this consultation has not been 18 19 confirmed, but staff anticipate a confirmation in the 20 near future.

-If the Council directs staff to prepare -- to begin preparing draft documents today, staff will have until June 9th to complete those draft documents so that they can be submitted for public comment and provided to the Council ahead of the June Council meeting.
-Staff currently anticipates providing a ten-day public comment period to receive comments on the draft documents.
+If the Council directs staff to prepare -- to begin preparing draft documents today, staff will have until June 9th to complete those draft documents so that they can be submitted for public comment and provided to the Council ahead of the June Council

-On June 18th, the Council will hold a regularly scheduled monthly meeting, during which they may direct staff to make changes to the draft recommendation documents and/or make a final decision on whether to formally recommend the project for approval or denial to the governor.

-If the Council does decide to vote to recommend the project for approval or denial to the governor at this meeting, they will simultaneously direct staff to finalize the recommendation documents and prepare a recommendation package for submittal to the governor.

-As matters currently stand, staff would have until June 25th to make any directed edits and prepare the recommendation package and submit it along with the Council's recommendation.
+1 Staff currently anticipates providing a meeting. ten-day public comment period to receive comments on 2 3 the draft documents.
+On June 18th, the Council will hold a regularly 4 5 scheduled monthly meeting, during which they may direct staff to make changes to the draft 6 recommendation documents and/or make a final decision 7 on whether to formally recommend the project for 8 9 approval or denial to the governor.
+10 If the Council does decide to vote to recommend 11 the project for approval or denial to the governor at this meeting, they will simultaneously direct staff 12 13 to finalize the recommendation documents and prepare 14 a recommendation package for submittal to the 15 governor.
+As matters currently stand, staff would have 16 17 until June 25th to make any directed edits and 18 prepare the recommendation package and submit it along with the Council's recommendation.
+19 20 June 25th is when the current application 21 extension previously agreed to by the Council and the which the Council's recommendation to the governor would be due.
+This can also be extended by mutual agreement between the Council and the applicant, but as it comes after the ASC, or application for site certification extension, the expiration deadline of June 25th, it is moved for the time being.

-June 25th is when the current application extension previously agreed to by the Council and the applicant expires, though it can be further extended by mutual agreement of both parties.
+22 applicant expires, though it can be further extended23 by mutual agreement of both parties.